idoros/stack-context/README.md

 ## The basic

-In the post, the feature is using `try/perform/handle` extending on the principles of `try/throw/catch`, but differ slightly - while the stack between the `throw` and `catch` is stopped and discarded, the stack between the `perform` and `handle` can be rolled back and resolved using a `resume with` keyword.
+In the original post, the feature is using `try/perform/handle` extending on the principles of `try/throw/catch`, but with a small change - while the stack between the `throw` and `catch` is stopped and discarded, the stack between the `perform` and `handle` can be rolled back and resolved using a `resume with` keyword.

-Essentially, allowing the executed code to request "stuff" from a higher call in the execution stack, without having any special handling in the levels between them.
+Essentially, allowing the executed code to request "values" from a call higher in the execution stack, without requiring any special handling across the levels between them.

-Sounds like how React context passes from provider to consumer through the rendering tree, but instead of "components" listening to the context, we have "call executions" that can access some "context" API.
+This is reminiscent of how React context passes from provider to consumer through the rendering tree, but instead of "components" listening to the context, we have "call executions" that can access some "context API".

-> **extra thought:** it might seems like React components are somehow more stateful or exist longer in time, but a call execution has arguments like props, variables that can change like state and can stay alive and updating for as long as they are referenced.
+> **extra thought:** it might seem like React components are somehow more stateful or persistent, however a call execution has input arguments like props, closure variables that can act like state and keep-alive/updating for as long as they are referenced.

-So we need to be able to add and read information to a "context" that will extend any previous "context" that was provided along the execution stack.
+To do this we need to be able to read "values" from a "context" that was passed on the call stack and also write to a new extended "context" that will propagate to any execution calls down the line.

 ## Can we create a polyfill?

-While we can't build on top of the `try/catch/throw` concept with JavaScript _(no way back from throw)_, we can absolutely run code in a closure up the stack today, and we do it all the time through callbacks.
+While we can't build on top of the `try/catch/throw` concept with JavaScript (no way to simply resume from a throw), we can absolutely run code in a closure up the stack today, and we do it all the time through callbacks.

 Let's imagine the runtime providing us with a magical `stackContext` keyword that allows us to request values from whoever executed our code: